Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Constructing RDOE with Capacity Allocations of Proportional Fairness

 \subsection{A constructive three-step approach}

-The three-step approach consists of seeking the largest hyperrectangle within the maximum inscribed hyperellipsoid of the FR while optimising controllable reactive powers, removing redundant constraints in the updated FR and further expansion of the initially found DFR.
+The proposed approach comprises the following three steps: (i) seek an initial DFR, the largest hyperrectangle within the maximum inscribed hyperellipsoid of the initial FR while optimising controllable reactive powers, (ii) update the FR using the optimal reactive power solution in the previous step and removing redundant constraints, and (iii) expand the initial DFR to fit the updated FR.